-We are Breast Cancer Now, the UK’s leading breast cancer research charity.
+We are Breast Cancer Now, the UK’s leading breast cancer charity.
 We believe research is what will ultimately give women with breast cancer more time to live.
-Our ambition: by the year 2050, everyone who develops breast cancer will live and will be supported to live well.
+Our vision: If we all act now, by 2050, everyone diagnosed with breast cancer will live and live well.

 To get ahead of this complex disease, we need to change how we work.
 The big discoveries and the blockbuster drugs aren’t how we’ll move forward.
 It will be the incremental discoveries applied in different ways that will lead to truly targeted treatments.
 It will involve the academic research sector, pharmaceutical industry and charities like Breast Cancer Now working together.